andrewparry/medit/TESTING_INSTRUCTIONS.md

 ### Steps:
 1. Type in the editor: `hello world test`
-2. Select the word "world" by double-clicking or click-dragging
+2. Select the word "world" by double-clicking or click-dragging.
 3. Click the **B** (Bold) button in the toolbar
 4. OR press `Ctrl+B` (Windows/Linux) or `Cmd+B` (Mac)